How much can I sell my house for in 2025?

 Find and Compare Local Estate Agents

-Potential pitfalls of pricing too high
+The risks of pricing your house too high

 If you’re thinking you’ll take a punt at a high price and just lower it later, be warned.
 The first few weeks of marketing a property are so important in maximising exposure while you are fresh to market.
 If you price realistically you’ll get more interest and can even consider sealed bids or other options to get the price negotiated up.
 If you market your home at too high a price as a tactic, note that any reductions are flagged-up on your listings on Rightmove and Zoopla, which leaves you susceptible to lower offers as potential buyers wonder why it has been down valued.

 If you think the valuation from an estate agent is too high, trust your instincts.
 Yes you might get a buyer but if their mortgage lender doesn’t agree with the valuation, they may not be willing to lend on the property which could set you back to square one.
-We aren’t seeing many down valuations in 2023, but in some cases the difference in a valuation given by an estate agent and mortgage valuer can be as much as 20% of the value of the property.
+We aren’t seeing many down valuations in 2025, but in some cases the difference in a valuation given by an estate agent and mortgage valuer can be as much as 20% of the value of the property.
 Read more about mortgage valuations and how they work.

 However, remember buyers often presume there is space for negotiation in the asking price, so you should be prepared to adjust for that.
 In some markets, if you’re asking how much can I sell my house for, there can be an argument for listing 5% above what you would be happy to get for it.